Welcome to Caltech Library's DocuServe

 When you submit a request, DocuServe staff will attempt to locate a library who will loan the material to the Caltech Library.
 Once the item arrives, you will be notified via email, and you can check out the request at the Millikan Circulation desk.

 Document Delivery is a service that delivers materials to Caltech faculty, students, and staff.
 While ILL obtains materials the Caltech Library does not own, Document Delivery is a service which electronically delivers articles, book chapters, conference papers, or similar materials to you as a matter of convenience.
-Like ILL, there is also a $6.50 charge per request and an additional charge of $6.50 for each additional 30 pages.
+If the requested item is available electronically, the DocuServe staff will send a URL or PDF of the requested item.
+If our staff need to scan the request from our print collection, there will be a $6.50 charge per request and an additional charge of $6.50 for each additional 30 pages.

 Digital reformatting (from paper or microform) is another service offered by DocuServe.
 Pricing for this service varies based on the item.
 Please contact DocuServe for more information (docuserve AT library.caltech.edu OR 626-395-6437).